it-application-modernization/pot-documentation/APIC-labs/Create-and-Secure/ReadMe.md

 First, you will deploy a Customer Database REST service and then you will download the OpenAPI file for the Customer Database REST service that you deployed.

 1\.
-In a browser, enter the URL provided by your instructor to access Red Hat OpenShift Cluster.

-![alt text][pic1a]
+Access Cloud Pak for Integration Platform UI as described in Access Environment section [here](access-env.md).

 2\.
-IBM Cloud Pak for integration (CP4I) is already install in your cluster.
-You can see it in the section Installed Operators.
-You can easily access to CP4I by clicking in the shortcut on the upper part of the browser, as shown in the picture below.

-![alt text][pic2a]

-3\.
-Login into CP4I Platform navigator using the credentials provided by your instructor.

-![alt text][pic3a]

-3\.
 Logging in, you may see a Welcome page showing all the instances installed of your CP4I ready to be used.
-Navigate to the **App Connect Dashboard** , ace-dashboard instance.
+Navigate to the **App Connect Dashboard** , designer-authoring instance.

 ![alt text][pic4a]

-4\.
+3\.
 Click on the **Dashboard** icon in the left navigation.

 ![alt text][pic93]

-5\.
+4\.
 For this lab, we already have the REST service built and available as a **bar** file.
 You can download the **CustomerDatabaseV1.bar** file for the service [here](./resources/CustomerDatabaseV1.bar).

-6\.
+5\.
 Click on **Deploy Integrations**.

 ![alt text][pic94]

-7\.
+6\.
 Click **Quick start integration** and click **Next**.

 ![alt text][pic95]

-8\.
+7\.
 Drag and drop the BAR file that you just downloaded or click to upload.
 Once you have dragged and dropped or uploaded, you will see the bar file listed under **to be imported**.
 Click **Next**.

 ![alt text][pic96]

-9\.
+8\.
 Click **Next**.

 ![alt text][pic97]

-10\.
+9\.
 Give the Integration Server a **Name** (e.g., username-customerdb) and click **Create**.

 ![alt text][pic98]

-11\.
+10\.
 This will take you back to the Runtimes Dashboard where you will see your new server.
 It will likely be showing Pending while it is starting up the pod.

 ![alt text][pic99]

-12\.
+11\.
 Note: It may take a several minutes to start up.
 You can refresh the page.
 Once it is up and running it will show the following:

 ![alt text][pic100]

-13\.
+12\.
 Click on the newly created Runtime.

 ![alt text][pic101]

-14\.
+13\.
 Click on the **CustomerDatabaseV1** API.

 ![alt text][pic102]

-15\.
+14\.
 Confirm that the **Overview** tab is selected and click **Download OpenAPI Document**.

 ![alt text][pic103]